 Couples treatment requires an understanding of interpersonal dynamics.
-Clinicians need to understand the benefits and liabilities of couples vs. individual therapy, and have a mechanism for deciding when to use each approach.
+Clinicians need to understand the benefits and liabilities of couples vs. individual therapy, and have a mechanism for decilding when to use each approach.

 Janis Abrahms Spring, PhD, ABPP